-Ed. note: The entry of large numbers of women into the paid workforce has been one of the dominant social trends in Canada over the last half century.
-That is one of the key findings in Women in Canada 2000, the latest edition of Statistics Canada's seminal series of reports on gender trends in Canada, which was released in September, 2000.
+Ed. note: The entry of large numbers of women into the paid work force has been one of the dominant social trends in Canada over the last half century.
+That is one of the key findings in Women in Canada 2000, the latest edition of Statistics Canada's seminal series of reports on gender trends in Canada, which was released in October, 2000.
 The following report attempts to complement the Women in Canada series, which is only published every five years, by providing updated information on women's participation in the labour market.
-It should be noted, however, that this report only includes indicators for which updated Labour Force Survey figures are available.
+It should be noted, however, that only indicators for which updated figures are available have been included in this report.
 As such, the reader is encouraged to refer to the full Women in Canada 2000 document for the latest data on other key topics such as unpaid household work, volunteer participation, and time stress.

 This report is an adaption of the section in Women in Canada 2000 entitled "Paid and Unpaid Work" by Nancy Zukewich.
 The data in this report were compiled by Marcia Almey.
-Questions or comments should be addressed to Target Groups Project, Housing, Family and Social Statistics Division, Statistics Canada, 7th Floor, Jean Talon Building, Ottawa, Ontario, K1A 0T6, or by calling (613) 951-5979, faxing (613) 951-0387, or by e-mail at hfsslf@statcan.ca.
+Questions or comments should be addressed to Colin Lindsay by calling (613) 951-2603, or by email at lindcol@statcan.ca.